-Fruit Kabobs with Honey Almond Yogurt dip are a deliciously simple and impressive summer treat.
+Easy Fruit Kabobs with Honey Almond Yogurt dip are a deliciously simple and impressive summer treat.
 The perfect healthy party snack to please a crowd!
-This recipe is in partnership with ALDI.

 When the fruit meets the flame, it's nothing short of life changing.

 Can you believe that grilling season is already upon us?
 I still can't get over the fact that I've never sunk my teeth into sweet and smoky grilled fruit until this moment.

 'Tis a shock, considering the level of adoration I have for all things smoky.
 Give this gal a mezcal margarita and I'm happy as a clam.